Areoxy/passwd-generator/README.md

 # passwd-generator

-Passwd_generator is an easy way to generate, hash and check passwords.
+passwd-generator is a python package to generate, hash, and check passwords in many different formats like only text or text&numbers.

 ## Documentation